Package 'grpreg'

 Pλ(β)P_\lambda(\beta)

-where the loss function L is the deviance (-2 times the partial log-likelihood) from the Cox regression mode.
+where the loss function L is the negative partial log-likelihood (half the deviance) from the Cox regression model.
 See here for more details.

 Presently, ties are not handled by grpsurv in a particularly sophisticated manner.
 This will be improved upon in a future release of grpreg.